Our City

 Our Hospital

-The Heart Institute is a large volume surgical center and consistently ranked as a top pediatric cardiology program in the country
+The Heart Institute is one of the largest volume surgical centers in the country and is consistently ranked as a top pediatric cardiology program.

 Each year is broken down into 13 four-week blocks.
 Night float primarily occurs during research blocks and consists of Monday-Thursday coverage.
-Weekend shifts are Saturday and Sunday days (two fellows covering the CICU) and one fellow covering the overnight shift (Friday-Sunday).
+Weekend coverage include Saturday and Sunday day shifts as well as Friday-Sunday night float.
 There are four weeks of vacation all taken during research blocks.

 Most clinical activity during fellowship occurs at Children’s Colorado with some time spent at the University of Colorado Hospital during the ACHD and EP blocks, and clinic at Denver Health Medical Center during the outpatient block (also a site for continuity clinic).
 Each trainee will spend 24 blocks total on clinical service with 15 blocks of research time.
 There is some flexibility in the apportionment of clinical blocks and modifications to the block schedule can be made on an individualized basis.